 - Hyena Cart: this venue has a focus on eco-friendly products.

-- iCraft Gifts: this one might be better suited to the personalized crafts, such as t-shirts, frames, coasters and more.
+- iCraft Gifts: this one might be better suited to personalized crafts, such as t-shirts, frames, coasters, and more.

 Pros and cons of starting and growing your crafts business

 Once you get up and running, you have to realize that it’s not all roses.
 There are some definite pros to running your own craft business, but there are some cons as well.
 Let’s look over a few of them before you get started:

 - You will be getting paid to be creative.